jimmysitu/Comet/README.md

   |  37 	|  CoreCtrl 	|  205 	|

   - `bitPosition` : the flipflop position within the targetted register (please refer to  `core.h` to get the definition of each field).
 If the argument is greater than the width of the targetted register it's value is clipped so that the MSbit of the register is affected.

+The fault injection compilation flag also enables the `-D <dumpFileName>` switch.
+It allows the creation of a file that contains a full binary dump of the system's data memory at the end of the execution.